a-little-world/little-world-core/_docs/source/index.rst

 ..
-Django documentation master file, created by sphinx-quickstart on Tue Oct 25 16:11:00 2022.
+Little World Documentation master file, created by tbcode on Tue Oct 25 16:11:00 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.